colemar/win_split_routing/README.md

 3. Run `win_split_routing on` ...
 4. It finds the metric and name of the LAN interface and the name of the INTERNET interface.
 5. It finds the default gateway of the LAN interface.
-6. It sets the metric of the INTERNET interface to 5 less than that of the LAN interface.
+6. It sets the metric of the INTERNET interface to 1.
-7. It adds a permanent route via the default gateway of the LAN interface for each subnet listed in the beginning of the file itself.
-Permanent routes survive rebooting.
+7. It adds a persistent route via the default gateway of the LAN interface for each subnet listed in the beginning of the file itself.
+Persistent routes survive rebooting.
 8. When you don't need split routing anymore, run `win_split_routing off`.
 9. When you don't remember the current status, run `win_split_routing show`